mcgrof/fix_dhcp_hack/README.md

 Role Variables
 --------------

-  * enable_dhcp_hack: set to true, set it to false to disable this hack
+  * enable_dhcp_hack: set to false by defaul, set this to true in your project if you really know and have vetted you can use this.

 Dependencies
 ------------